-The final 2004 sample included 8,004,571 discharges from 1,004 hospitals selected from all 37 frame states.
+The final 2005 sample included 7,995,048 discharges from 1,054 hospitals selected from all 37 frame states.
 Hospitals were sampled throughout each region of the United States.
 Generally, in the Midwest and West, where a higher proportion of hospitals were represented, relatively fewer hospitals were sampled from each state than in the Northeast and South, where the proportion of hospitals in the NIS is lower.
 Since the inception of the original 1988 NIS, its scope has expanded across several dimensions:

-- The number of states has increased from 8 to 37. - The number of hospitals has increased from 759 to 1,004. - The number of discharges has increased from 5.2 million to more than 8 million.
+- The number of states has increased from 8 to 37. - The number of hospitals has increased from 759 to 1,054. - The number of discharges has increased from 5.2 million to nearly 8 million.

-The 2004 NIS includes data from 37 states - 29 more states than the original 1988 NIS.
-With the loss of Pennsylvania from the NIS, the percentage of Northeast population represented in the NIS decreased from 98% in 2003 to 75% in 2004.
-However, with the addition of Arkansas, the percentage of Southern population represented in the NIS increased from 81% in 2003 to 84% for 2004.
-The percentage of the Western and Midwestern population represented in the NIS remained unchanged at 92 and 99 percent, respectively.
+The 2005 NIS includes data from 37 states - 29 more states than the original 1988 NIS.
+The loss of Virginia was partially offset by the addition of Oklahoma and had a minimal impact on representation of the Southern population.
+Overall, the percentage of Southern population represented in the NIS decreased from 84% in 2004 to 81% in 2005.
+The percentage of the Western and Midwestern population represented in the NIS remained unchanged at 92% and 99%, respectively.